Got Atlassian Confluence, but you’re forced to collaborate on a Microsoft Word file? Here’s how to minimise the pain and stay sane.

 It is in everyone’s interests to work with the master copy as the only copy.
 Encourage your contributors and reviewers to keep all the action in this one place — educate them on the procedure and its benefits, and make the document easy to find (don’t hesitate to share the appropriate URL, even if you think that people shouldn’t need help to get to the right bit of Confluence).

-However… in practice, in spite of all our attempted to avoid ‘collaboration by email attachment’, the culture and demands of your workplace may yet force you to into it at some point.
+However… in practice, in spite of all our best efforts to avoid ‘collaboration by email attachment’, the culture and demands of your workplace may yet force you into it at some point.

 Thus you’ll be forced to go ‘old school’ and deviate from the single source of the truth methodology after all.
 Groan!